tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ## Creating a Parse Tree

 Programs are usually parsed into a tree structure called an *Abstract Syntax Tree* (AST), more generally known as a *parse tree*.
-Further processing ultimately into an object file in the appropriate format (whether it’s some sort of machine code directly executable on the machine architecture or some sort of intermediate format -- e.g. Java bytecode) then essentially boils down to traversal of this tree to evaluate the statements and expressions there in the appropriate order.
+Further processing ultimately into an object file in the appropriate format (whether it’s some sort of machine code directly executable on the machine architecture or some sort of intermediate format—e.g. Java bytecode) then essentially boils down to traversal of this tree to evaluate the statements and expressions there in the appropriate order.

 We will not implement a parser for a full programming language, but to at least demonstrate what this concept looks like in Haskell we will create a simple parser for simple arithmetic expressions.
 The parser generates a tree structure capturing the order of operations, which we may then traverse to perform a calculation.